 Review summary: Canon 40D vs 750D

-Reasons to prefer the Canon EOS 40D:
+Arguments in favor of the Canon EOS 40D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (6.5 vs 5 flaps/sec) to capture the decisive moment.